Bullying Prevention Program

 The district program believes in these best practices:

-• The focus is on the social climate of the school so that the learning environment is positive and norms are developed regarding bullying.
+- The focus is on the social climate of the school so that the learning environment is positive and norms are developed against bullying behaviors.

-• Training for administrators, faculty, and staff and classroom guidance activities for students include the definition of bullying, the effects of bullying, how to respond when bullying is observed, how to support others to prevent bullying, and when/how to report bullying.
+- Training for administrators, faculty, and staff and presenting classroom guidance activities for students include the definition of bullying, the effects of bullying, how to respond when bullying is observed, how to support others to prevent bullying, and when/how to report bullying.

-Bullying prevention takes active participation of administrators, counselors, teachers, other district personnel, parents and students along with the community.
+As you are already aware from you counselors who support you at the middle school level, bullying prevention takes active participation of administrators, counselors, teachers, other district personnel, parents and students along with the community.
 It takes all stakeholders to eliminate bullying and promote a positive learning environment.
-Every elementary, middle, and high school has a local school plan that has been written and submitted to the Director of Counseling Services.
-The categories utilized on each local school plan and the district plan are based on the Olweus Model.

 In addition to bullying prevention, the district program addresses and supports the aftermath and consequences of a student who has bullied another student.